-This section is designed to provide clients with the answers to common questions about the timeline of a lawsuit and different stages of the typical personal injury lawsuit.
+This section is designed to provide clients with the answers to common questions about the timeline of a personal injury lawsuit and different stages of the typical personal injury lawsuit.
 Once a lawsuit is filed a typical accident case takes anywhere from 8-18 months to get to trial.
 However, most cases settle out of court and do not go to trial even if a lawsuit is filed, cases can settle at any time during the process.
 Complex products liability or medical malpractice cases take about twice as long as the average car accident case.

 Below is a breakdown of the phases of the injury claim through setting the case for trial.
 This is a very general outline only.